ibm-garage/node-garage-utils/README.md

 The running environment of the application.
 One of:

-- 'spec' for unit testing
+- 'unit' for unit testing
 - 'dev' for development
 - 'test' for end-to-end testing and deployment to test environments
 - 'prod' for production deployment.